 I am a 48-year-old professional Land Surveyor by trade currently working for Green Planning Studio Ltd who are Planning Consultants based in Shropshire.
 Mapping sites for them to help them either obtain planning permission or to object to applications for their diverse range of clients.
 As well as mapping for them I am also their IT Manager and run all of the IT infrastructure and website.
-I have been a Land Surveyor for 30 years now and have been involved in many big projects, like The London 2012 Olympics, The Millenium Dome, West Coast Main Line upgrades, The Northern Relief Road (M6 Toll) and mapping the West Midlands Safari Park.
+I have been a Land Surveyor for over 30 years now and have been involved in many big projects, like The London 2012 Olympics, The Millenium Dome, West Coast Main Line upgrades, The Northern Relief Road (M6 Toll) and mapping the West Midlands Safari Park.
 I have worked for Government Departments, local government, agencies, public bodies and private clients on asset management, infrastructure, building and environmental restoration, preservation, protection and mitigation schemes.

-I am a Liberal Democrat and have been a Councillor for them, serving the residents Bridgnorth, Morfe Ward, for 11 years at all Council levels:
+I am a Liberal Democrat and have been a Councillor for them, serving the residents of Bridgnorth, Morfe Ward, for 11 years at all Council levels:

 - Bridgnorth Town Council (1999-2002)